 Up until the 1970s, the value of gold had been tied to the value of the US dollar

 Central banks are among the biggest net buyers of gold for their foreign currency reserves

-In this lesson, you will learn everything you need to know to start investing in gold and other precious metals.
+In this article, you will learn everything you need to know to start investing in gold and other precious metals.

 Gold is beautiful.
 Brides love to wear gold jewellery.
 Gold is perfect for use as a crisis currency, has often been considered a hedge against inflation and can be bought and sold on one of the few truly liquid markets.
 But why is gold so attractive for investors?

 The minting and issuing of the first gold coins is generally attributed to King Croesus of Lydia.
 The Romans developed the first monetary order based on gold, silver, brass and copper coins, which served as the foundation of all monetary orders in Europe until the modern era.
 The first currency with a somewhat stable value was the “solidus” issued by emperor Constantine of Rome in 309.